 \begin{enumerate} [resume]

-\item $F \equiv g_{m} h_{m}$ in $(K[[X]] / \langle X^{m+1} \rangle)[Y]$,
+\item $F \equiv g_{k} h_{k}$ in $(K[[X]] / \langle X^{k+1} \rangle)[Y]$,

-\item $g_{m} \equiv g_{i}$, $h_{m} \equiv h_{i}$ in $(K[[X]]/ \langle X^{i+1} \rangle)[Y]$, $i = 0, \dots, m-1$. \end{enumerate} \end{lemma}
+\item $g_{k} \equiv g_{i}$, $h_{k} \equiv h_{i}$ in $(K[[X]]/ \langle X^{i+1} \rangle)[Y]$, $i = 0, \dots, k-1$. \end{enumerate} \end{lemma}

-\begin{proof} See, for example, \cite{Abhyankar}. \end{proof}
+\begin{proof} See, for example, \citet{Abhyankar}. \end{proof}

-Conditions (3) and (4) imply that the polynomials $g_{m}$ and $h_{m}$ can be computed inductively along the $X$-degree, solving for each $m$ a system of $n$ linear equations in $n$ variables, where $n$ is the $Y$-degree of $F$: For each $0 \leq i \leq n-1$, we get an equation by comparing the coefficients of $X^{m}Y^{i}$ in $F$ and in $g_{m}h_{m}$.
-For further reference in this paper, we state the resulting procedure as Algorithm \ref{alg:Hensel}, omitting the actual computation steps.
+Conditions (3) and (4) imply that the polynomials $g_{k}$ and $h_{k}$ can be computed inductively along the $X$-degree, solving for each $k$ a system of $\ell$ linear equations in $\ell$ variables, where $\ell$ is the $Y$-degree of $F$: For each $0 \leq i \leq \ell-1$, we get an equation by comparing the coefficients of $X^{k}Y^{i}$ in $F$ with those in $g_{k}h_{k}$.
+For further reference in this paper, we state the resulting procedure as Algorithm \ref{alg:Hensel}, \texttt{HenselLift}, omitting the actual computation steps.

-When applying $\HenselLift$ as indicated in Section \ref{sect:PuiseuxBlock}, we first address the Puiseux segment consisting of all Puiseux expansions $\gamma$ of $f$ with $\gamma\left( 0\right) \not =0$.
-That is, we decompose $f$ as $f=f_{0} g$ as in \eqref{equation:branches}, separating the unit $f_{0}$ from the component $g$ vanishing at the origin (we develop $f_{0}$ and $g$ up to a certain order).
-This is summarized in Algorithm \ref{alg:Splitting-off-the-unit}.
+Our first application of $\HenselLift$ is to address the Puiseux segment consisting of all Puiseux expansions $\gamma$ of $f$ with $\gamma\left( 0\right) \not =0$.
+That is, we decompose $f$ as $f=f_{0} \widetilde{f}$ as in Equation \eqref{equation:branches} of the introduction, separating the unit $f_{0}$ from the component $\widetilde{f}$ vanishing at the origin (we develop $f_{0}$ and $\widetilde{f}$ up to the desired $X$-degree).
+This is summarized in Algorithm \ref{alg:Splitting-off-the-unit}, \texttt{SeparateUnit}.